UPenn-CIT599/final-project-the-new-yorkers-daycare/README.md

 F. Reports the results to the user
 G. Asks the user if he or she would like to conduct another search; if yes, then the process repeats from Step C

+8. Class name: userInput by Xiaoya H
+Method: isValidZipcode - to validate the zipcode that user enters is validChildAge - to validate the child age that user enters getUserInput - to communicate with user to get the valid inputs (zipcode, child age) continueSearch - asks user if he or she would like to search again

+JUnit Tests
-8. Class name: RecommenderTester by Steve Wang
+1. Class name: RecommenderTester by Steve Wang
 Method: Junit test that creates a toy HashMap of DayCareProviderModel objects and uses that to test the assignRatings method of the Recommender class

+2. Class name: SorterTester by Steve Wang
+JUnit test for sortByInspectionDate method of Recommender class

+3. Class name: CompareTester by Steve Wang
+JUnit test to test the compareAgainstCityAverage method ofthe Recommender class

+4. Class name: CentersByZipCodesTester by Steve Wang JUnit test for the getDayCaresByZipcode method of the DayCareGenie class.

-9. Class name: userInput by Xiaoya H
+5. Class name: CentersByTypeTester by Steve Wang
-Method: isValidZipcode - to validate the zipcode that user enters is validChildAge - to validate the child age that user enters getUserInput - to communicate with user to get the valid inputs (zipcode, child age) continueSearch - asks user if he or she would like to search again
+JUnit test for the getDayCaresByChildcareType method of the DayCareGenie class.

+6. Class name: MostRecentInspectionsTester by Steve Wang JUnit test for the getMostRecentInspections method of the DayCareGenie class.